HclX/WyzeHacks/README.md

 * When you are updating a camera with older wyzehack running.
 In this case physical SD card will no longer be recognized, so you need to install it from the telnet:
   1. Put this repo into an NFS share where you can access from the device.
   2. Make a copy config.inc-TEMPLATE to the same directory, rename it to config.inc, and update the content accordingly
-  3. telnet into the device, and run "install.sh" from the NFS share.
+  3. telnet into the device, and run install.sh from the NFS share.
   4. Once the script finishes, reboot the camera by typing "reboot" from the telnet console.